9 Ways You Can Support Remote Workers

 If you belong to the 45% of US companies that already offer remote work options, you probably know that both employees and employers benefit from these arrangements.
 Remote employees can set flexible schedules, travel the world, and save money, while employers can gain increased productivity, lower labor costs, and higher retention rates.

 However, remote work also poses a new set of challenges, including miscommunication and isolation.
-Introduce the following strategies to help remote employees overcome these obstacles and feel valued by your organization.
+Introduce the following strategies to support remote workers so they can overcome these obstacles and feel valued by your organization.

 1. Use Multiple Platforms for Effective Communication